jlm/maint/README.md

 ```
 Now, when logging in to the app or refreshing the page, you should see Administrator options in the top header.

-The first real step is to import an existing maintenance database spreadsheet using the Import menu.
-Then use the Items menu to look at the
+When migrating from the Excel-based maintenance process, the first real step is to import an existing maintenance
-maintenance database entries.
+database spreadsheet using the Import menu.
+Then use the Items menu to look at the maintenance database entries.

 Preparing the Import file
 =========================